tuanchauict/iamtuna.org/docs/_posts/2024-07-31-leetcode-1653-minimum-deletions-to-make-string-balanced.md

     return dp(0, False)
 ```

-> Note: In Python we don't have to deal with memoir explicitly, Python has `@lru_cache' or `@cache' to help us store the map of inputs and outputs.
-Sometimes it can be OOM due to locating the DP inside a method, but it works most of the time.
+> **Note**: In Python we don't have to deal with memoir explicitly, Python has `@lru_cache` or `@cache` to help us store the map of inputs and outputs.
+Sometimes, it can cause OOM due to locating the DP inside a method, but it works most of the time.

-The complexity is O(n) in both time and space.
+The complexity is **O(n)** for both time and space.
 However, this got `Memory Limit Exceeded` on LeetCode.
 I'm not trying to solve this issue of top-down, but to move to a bottom-up approach.

 ### 2: Bottom-Up
 ```python